Timor-Leste Petroleum Fund

 The Timor-Leste Petroleum Fund (Fundo petrolífero de Timor-Leste) is a sovereign wealth fund into which the surplus wealth produced by East Timor petroleum and gas income is deposited by the East Timorese government.

-The fund was established in 2005 with an opening balance of $205 million.
-As of 31 December 2010, the capital of the fund was US$6.9 billion.
+The Fund was established in 2005 with an opening balance of $205 million.
+By 31 December 2010, the capital of the fund had grown to US$6.9 billion.
+By December 2021 the fund had US$18.5 billion in assets under management.

-The fund signed up to the Santiago Principles on best practices for managing Sovereign Wealth Funds and joined the International Forum of Sovereign Wealth Funds.
-As a member it publishes how it adopts and implements the principles within its governance procedures.
-In December 2021 the fund had US$18.5 billion in assets under management.
+The Fund has signed up to the Santiago Principles on best practices for managing Sovereign Wealth Funds, and has joined the International Forum of Sovereign Wealth Funds.
+The Fund thus now regularly publishes how it adopts and implements the principles espoused by these associations, including how it incorporates them in its governance procedures.

+In 2019, the Petroleum Fund of Timor-Leste was ranked seventh out of 64 sovereign wealth funds worldwide, with a score of 91 out of 100, in the Sovereign Wealth Fund Transparency and Accountability Scoreboard published by the Peterson Institute for International Economics.